IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `List<GraphQLNode> nodes` - The list of child nodes (or fields) of the current node.
 If a node has no child nodes it'll be built as a field.
 Therefore, this property is optional.

+`List<GraphQLFragmentNode> fragments` - The list of fragment node definitions.

 `Map<String, String> variables` - Variable names mapped to their type definitions.
 E.g. `(varName: Int! = 1)`.

 ---